apache/flink/docs/dev/stream/state/state.md

 This strategy has two parameters.
 The first one is number of checked state entries per each cleanup triggering.
 If enabled, it is always triggered per each state access.
 The second parameter defines whether to trigger cleanup additionally per each record processing.
+If you enable the default background cleanup then this strategy will be activated for heap backend with 5 checked entries and without cleanup per record processing.

 **Notes:**
 - If no access happens to the state or no records are processed, expired state will persist.